This post may contain affiliate links, view our disclosure policy.

 Seasonings – Simple seasonings like salt, pepper, crushed garlic, dried basil, and dried oregano are all you need.
 Use any type of garlic you prefer.
 I always use the tube of garlic paste and just squeeze some out, but you can also mince and press fresh garlic cloves, or use the chopped garlic from the small glass jars.

 Ziti Pasta Noodles – A 16 oz (1 lb) box is what you need for this recipe.
 Yes, you can use any tube shaped pasta but the ziti pasta really is the best thing to use and it’s very common so you should have no troubles finding it in any grocery store.

 Shredded Parmesan Cheese – I normally say grate your own from a wedge but after experimenting, the pre-shredded stuff you buy in a bag or plastic container does just fine!
 I actually prefer it because it’s easier.
 I would not recommend using the cheaper, grated parmesan cheese in the green can.
 Use the shredded parmesan cheese that you can find by the bagged shredded cheese at the grocery store.
 Or by all means, grate your own from a wedge!

 MY QUICK TIPS FOR MAKING THIS RECIPE

-- DO NOT STIR THE PASTA into the sauce.
-You will be tempted to but don’t do it!
+- You will be tempted to but don’t do it!
 Just pour the pasta in and gently poke down the pasta that is very obviously sticking way above the liquid.
 Don’t stir!
 Just gently push it down with a spatula or wooden spoon.